romainligneul/modern-collaborative-writing/README.md

 - [VScode-pandoc](https://marketplace.visualstudio.com/items?itemName=DougFinke.vscode-pandoc)<a name="VSpandocItem">:</a> a useful extension to automatize the exportation of documents written in Pandoc.
 - [Citation Picker for Zotero](https://marketplace.visualstudio.com/items?itemName=mblode.zotero): a small utility to grab references from Zotero and include them in your Markdown files, exactly as you would do in Word or Google Docs.
 - (for real time collaborative writing) [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare): a very fancing real-time collaborating app for Visual Code.
 Note that, unlike collaboration based on Google Docs, Live Share can be set to work **exclusively** with direct connection (no data or text transits through the cloud, Internet is only required to log into the service).
 Live Share is therefore compatible with the privacy demands that some of us might worry about.

+Note that this tutorial proposes to use Visual Code as it really gives full functionality, but Markdown/Pandoc can also be used with other editors (e.g. Matlab IDE, Spyder, PyCharm, Notepad++, etc.).
+In this case, exportation (we'll say more about this step in below) would only be done from the command line and another widget (which may not yet exist) would be necessarily to get the easiest access to Zotero citation.

 ### Set up Zotero